AcyclovirOther Names: Zovirax, acyclovir sodium Drug Class: Opportunistic Infections and Coinfections

 What HIV-related opportunistic infections is acyclovir used for?

-- Orolabial lesions (cold sores) and genital lesions caused by HSV infection from recurring (called secondary prophylaxis or maintenance therapy).
+- Orolabial lesions (cold sores) and genital lesions caused by HSV from recurring (called secondary prophylaxis or ).

 - Chicken pox (a VZV infection also known as primary varicella infection) from occurring in certain people who come in contact with someone who has active shingles or chicken pox.
-(This is called post-exposure prophylaxis.)
+(This is called .)
 (This is an “off-label” use.)

 - HSV infections, including orolabial lesions and genital lesions.